SAP-samples/btp-setup-automator/README.md

 ## Configuration

-As a developer you configure your use case inside a usecase.json file with all services or subscriptions that you need (find some sample [use cases here](./usecases/released) incl. [their detailed descriptions](./docs/USECASES.md)).
-The [json schema **btpsa-usecase.json**](./libs/btpsa-usecase.json) makes it's fairly simple to create your own use case file as you can see in this video:
+As a developer you configure your use case inside a `usecase.json` file with all services and subscriptions that you need (find some sample [use cases here](./usecases/released) including [their detailed descriptions](./docs/USECASES.md)).
+The [JSON schema **btpsa-usecase.json**](./libs/btpsa-usecase.json) makes it fairly simple to create your own use case file as you can see in this video:

 ![json schema for creating use case files](docs/pics/btpsa-json-schema.gif)

-You find more information on the sample use cases in the [usecases document](./docs/USECASES.md).
+You find more information on the sample use cases in the [use cases document](./docs/USECASES.md).

 ## Pre-requisites

 To use the scripts, this is what you need to do first:

-- Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
+- Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial), or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
 - [Install a Docker engine](https://docs.docker.com/desktop/)

 > ⚠ NOTE: Be aware of the terms of Docker for usage in enterprises.
-For details see this [link](https://www.docker.com/blog/updating-product-subscriptions/).
+For details read [Docker is Updating and Extending Our Product Descriptions](https://www.docker.com/blog/updating-product-subscriptions/).

-In case you are new to the containers topic, it is **highly recommended** to install and setup **MS Visual Studio Code**, too:
+In case you are new to the containers topic, we **strongly recommended** that you install and setup **MS Visual Studio Code** (VS Code), too:

 - [Install VS Code](https://code.visualstudio.com/download) - this will be your development environment.
-- Install the VS Code plugin for [Remote containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+- Install the VS Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for connecting to and using Docker containers.

 ## Download and Run

-Once the pre-requisites above are all met, you can either use the pre-built docker image for the `btp-setup-automator`, or build the docker image yourself.
+Once the pre-requisites above are all met, you can either use the pre-built Docker image for the `btp-setup-automator`, or build it yourself.

 ### Option 1: Start Docker Container via Pre-Built Image (recommended)

-The fastest way to use the `btp-setup-automator` it, to open a terminal windows on your machine and to enter the following command to pull the docker image from the GitHub repository and run it in a container:
+This is the fastest way to use the `btp-setup-automator`.
+Open a terminal window on your machine and run the following command to pull the Docker image from the GitHub repository and start a container based upon it:

 ```bash
 docker container run --rm -it --name "btp-setup-automator" "ghcr.io/sap-samples/btp-setup-automator:main"
 ```

+Here's a brief explanation of the options used:

+- `--rm` causes the container to be automatically cleaned up (removed) when you're done with it (when it stops)
+- `-it` is short for `-i` `-t` and together make the container accessible and interactive (for you to work within)
+- `--name` specifies a name for the container (rather than have Docker generate a random one)

+> You may need to authenticate with GitHub's container registry at `ghcr.io` (you'll know you need to do this if you get a "denied" error when you run the above command).
+If this is the case, you'll need to [create a Personal Access Token (PAT)](https://github.com/settings/tokens) with the `read:packages` scope, and then run this command to log in, using the PAT as the password, when prompted:
+>
+> ```bash
+> docker login ghcr.io --username <your GitHub username>
+> ```

-You'll notice that the prompt in your terminal has changed, because you are now working inside the docker container, that you just started.
+You'll notice that the prompt in your terminal has changed, because you are now working inside the Docker container that you just started.

-You can now run the main script `btpsa` with the following command and you'll be deploying a CAP application on your SAP BTP Trial account (the default [usecase](docs/USECASES.md)):
+You can now run the main script `btpsa` with the following command and you'll be deploying a CAP application on your SAP BTP Trial account (the [default use case](usecases/released/default.json)).

 ```bash
 ./btpsa
 ```

-The tool starts to execute and the only thing you need to type-in is your password for your SAP BTP account.
+The tool starts to execute and the only thing you need to type in is your password for your SAP BTP account.

 > 📝 Tip - If you are already using VS Code, you should execute this command instead, so that the container runs "detached" (`-d`) from your command line session:
 >